 This quote goes back to Frank B. Gilbreth Sr. (not Bill Gates).
 While watching bricklayers, he found that the laziest guy was really the most efficient.
 Gilbreth’s resulting inventions increased productivity and efficiency in terms of construction, manufacturing, and medicine.

 If someone accuses you of being lazy, just say, “I believe you meant to say highly efficient.”

 2. Napping is just the key to being more productive

 Not only did The New York Times claim that sleep is the new status symbol, but a University of Michigan study also found that taking a nap at work could increase positivity and tolerance.
 Did your spreadsheet with hours of work just crash on you again?
 Instead of getting mad, go take a nap!
 First, you can’t feel frustrated if you’re sleeping.
 Second, you could wake up feeling a lot less troubled.

 3. Smart people are more likely to be lazy

 Send this information back to anyone who’s ever questioned your intelligence or told you that you had to exercise more: According to a study in the Journal of Health Psychology, folks who participated in more physical activity were more likely to have a lower threshold for engaging in tasks that … well, involved thinking.

 Although the difference between these two groups was less pronounced during the weekend — so it seems like the lazy weekend is the great equalizer for brain power — it’s good news for those who like to keep it in low gear on their days off.

 4. Being lazy also means being realistic

 Laziness isn’t the same as depression.
 And laziness isn’t necessarily a bad thing.
-Believe it or not, there may be an upside to this symptom of depression.A recent, found that people with depression in a lab setting spent less time on unsolvable problems.
-There’s a blessing in giving up.
+Believe it or not, there may be an upside to this symptom of depression.A recent,

 5. Being lazy is a free health and wellness tool